Mentor for Organizations

 People know which priorities matter most this quarter, at their level.

-Managers get early warnings when their team’s behavior drifts from the plan.
+Managers get early warnings when their team’s behavior pulls away from the plan.

 Execs see where translation is breaking between layers and functions.